-Let's Talk Preventative MaintenanceAs a homeowner, there are various things that you can do to protect and extend the life of your existing HVAC system.
-All of these tasks fall under the general term of preventative maintenance.
-For the most part, most of these tasks should be performed every few months.
+Let's Talk Preventative MaintenanceAs a homeowner, there are many things that you can do to protect and extend the life of your HVAC system.
+All these tasks fall under preventative maintenance.
+For the most part, you should perform most of these tasks every few months.
 A few examples of preventative maintenance tasks include:

 - Checking For Leaks And Noises

 - Inspecting the Compressor Unit, Thermostat, and Safety Controls